Flag of Washington, D.C.: Criticism of the design

-Over time attitudes toward the design changed and it went from being rejected to being embraced including by the Statehood movement in the District of Columbia.
+Over time, attitudes toward the design changed, being embraced by many, including the statehood movement.

 The flag of Washington D.C. placed eighth out of 72 entries in a 2001 survey of U.S. and Canadian subdivisional flags by the North American Vexillological Association.

 History of Washington family arms

 The coat of arms in question is blazoned as:

 Argent two bars gules, in chief three mullets of the second.

 According to records available, this coat of arms was granted to Lawrence Washington of Sulgrave Manor in 1592 by Robert Cook, Clarenceux King of Arms.
 He was the last known recorded grantee of that specific design by the College of Arms.

 Lawrence would have passed it down to his descendants upon his death as it was the tradition.
 Lawrence Washington had two sons: John (1589–1688) and Lawrence (1602–1652).
 Lawrence Washington was the youngest.
 As was often the case of younger children, he entered the clergy as he seems to not have had received the estate and became a rector.

 Lawrence's oldest son, John Washington (1631-1677) was the earliest ancestor to arrive in America with his youngest brother.
 He settled in the Colony of Virginia in 1656.
 It is mentioned in Crozier's General Armory that John was using the coat of arms in Virginia in 1657.
 However this armorial was published 250 years later in 1904 and the author does not cite any sources for the coat of arms.
 It could well be that William Armstrong Crozier was deducting the fact that John had it because George Washington was using them a century and a half later.

 There seems to have been no official recordings of this coat of arms in the colonies so it remains unclear who used the coat of arms between John Washington who settled in 1656 and the Revolutionary war.
 It is said that it was engraved on Elizabeth Washington (1717–1734/35), George Washington's cousin.
 It appears that the coat of arms had been used by the family in the Colony for some time as George Washington reported in his letter to Sir Isaac Heard on May 2, 1792.
 George himself had started using it as early as 1755, when he purchased goods with the coat of arms.
 It is well documented that George Washington, a British subject until the Revolutionary War, used this coat of arms extensively at Mount Vernon and on many objects.

 While the United States were no longer under British rule after its independence, it appears that George Washington was actually studying his family heritage later in life both in terms of genealogy and heraldry as visible in his correspondence with the College of Arms represented by Isaac Heard from 1791 to 1796.